SumitsHub/learn-nest/README.md

 - List of classes and their dependencies
 - List of instances created
 Use the '@Injectable' decorator on each class and them to the modules list of 'providers'
+Note: Useful while testing of the application, we can use fake db service for testing instead of original one